Phil Hammond: Non-medical broadcasting

-Hammond co-presented The Heaven and Earth Show on BBC1 with Juliet Morris in 2000.
+Hammond co-presented The Heaven and Earth Show on BBC One with Juliet Morris in 2000.
 He presented two series for BBC Radio 4 of Pillories of the State in 1999/2000 and presents the Music Group, also on Radio 4 (sixth series 2011).
 Hammond has also frequently appeared as a guest in the Dictionary Corner on Countdown.

-Hammond was a presenter for BBC Radio Bristol from 2007, broadcasting on Saturday mornings until on 21 August 2018, he was sacked from the show, after announcing his intention to stand for election as an MP for the National Health Action Party, in the constituency of Jacob Rees-Mogg.
+Hammond was a presenter for BBC Radio Bristol from 2007, broadcasting on Saturday mornings until, on 21 August 2018, he was sacked from the show, after announcing his intention to stand for election as an MP for the National Health Action Party, in the constituency of Jacob Rees-Mogg.